Bravade de Fréjus

 Access

-• By car: A8 exit 38 Fréjus / Saint-Raphaël, then follow signs for Fréjus town center.
-Parking is difficult on the day of the festival; plan for peripheral parking lots.
+By car: A8 exit 38 Fréjus / Saint-Raphaël, then follow signs for Fréjus city center.
+Parking is difficult during the festival: plan to use peripheral car parks.

-• By train: Fréjus station on the Marseille-Nice line, about a 15-minute walk from the episcopal group.
+By train: Fréjus station on the Marseille-Nice line, approximately a 15-minute walk from the episcopal complex.

 Prices